nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 ## Node Description (optional)

-In order to easily identify your node via human-readable information later on in the development of the testnet when delegated staking is implemented, you can `describe` your mixnode with the following command:
+In order to easily identify your node via human-readable information later on in the development of the testnet when delegated staking is implemented, you can `describe` your mix node with the following command:

 ```
 ./nym-mixnode describe --id <YOUR_ID>